LinuxForHealth/hl7v2-fhir-converter/TEMPLATING.md

 * type: DEFAULT - Object <br>
   Represents the class type for the final return value extracted for the field.
 * specs: DEFAULT - NONE<br>
   Represents the base value for a resource, if no spec is provided then parents base value would be used as base value for child resource.
+Spec causes a repeating field or segment to be processed once for each field.
   Refer to the section on supported formats for [Specification](#specification).<br>

 * default: DEFAULT - NULL<br>